-Information from the national EIA process preceded and therefore informed this ESIA Report.
+Information from the national EIA process preceded and therefore informed the ESIA.
 URS further addressed a number of issues that were necessary to meet requirements and standards for international financing.
-URS and ELC Group coordinated the technical development of the ESIA and EIA chapters to ensure consistency of methodology, approach and content as far as practicable.
+URS and Peter Gaz coordinated the technical development of the ESIA and EIA chapters to ensure consistency of methodology, approach and content as far as practicable.

-Nevertheless, there are differences between the two documents in relation to their format, content and in the assessment of some impacts.
-These variances are due mainly to the difference between the Turkish EIA regulatory requirements and conventional ESIA practice as set out in the standards and guidelines for international financing.
+Nevertheless, there are differences between the two documents in relation to their content and in the quantification of some impacts.
+These variances are due mainly to the difference between the Russian Federation EIA regulatory requirements and conventional ESIA practice as set out in the standards and guidelines for international financing.